Developer Blog

 sudo dnf groupinstall "Development Tools"

-When something breaks (and yes, things do break), the Fedora community doesn’t tell you to “just reinstall everything.”
+When something breaks—and yes, things do break—the Linux community doesn’t just tell you to reinstall everything.
 They help you understand why it broke and how to fix it properly.
+The support I’ve found in forums and man pages is incredible.
+They don’t just solve your problem; they help you learn how to solve it yourself next time.

 # Want to see what's using your memory?